If you are an MGED customer considering a solar system for your home, we have important information that you need to know.

 - Specifications showing the materials (panels & inverters) to be installed meeting all required codes as noted in the agreement

 3. Electrical Permit - You (or your contractor/installer) must obtain an electrical permit from your town wiring inspector.
-Then installation can begin.

 5. System Inspection/MGED Engineer - Our technician will schedule our inspection prior to turn-on.
 Our Engineer will review the system and approve for operation.
+MGED finalizes the Certificate of Completion - We will then send you a Permission to Operate letter for your records.

 Contact Sandy Richter at (508) 946-3702 during business hours.